suiet/wallet-kit/website/docs/advanced/customize.md

 And last, import the default css file and your own css file in your application.

 :::caution
-Your CSS rules must be imported **AFTER** importing the default css file.
+Your CSS rules must be imported / declared **AFTER** the default css file.
 :::

 For example, in the `src/index.jsx` file: